surlycoder/truck-router/README.md

 # Truck Router

 The goal of this project is to solve a truck routing problem.
+Well, it's actually a maze solving problem but I developed this project as a coding challenge given to me by a former employer, a transportation company, hence the name.
 Given a text maze with starting point "A" and ending point "B", find the shortest path from "A" to "B".

 ### Implementation